 - Assemble the Pie

 Grease the pie dish, roll out the pie crusts, and lay it into the pie dish.
-Pour apple mixture into the prepared pie dish.
+Pour the apple mixture into the prepared pie dish.
 Put the top pie crust on and crimp the edges of the top layer to the bottom layer.

 - Bake the Pie